jeremyglebe/AspectsOfEternity-Wiki/primer.md

 # **The Shadow Upon The City**

-The Overdark Station, an ancient moon-sized space station of alien origin looms in the sky above Harbor.
+No calming, luminescent moon circles Elysys.
+Wise men say that in ancient times such a rock did orbit the planet.
+Now, however, there is only The Overdark Station.
+An ancient moon-sized space station of alien origin looms in the sky above Harbor.
 It is filled with artifacts and mystery.
 With its unique environments and alien lifeforms, it attracts corporations and adventurers eager for wealth and knowledge.

 # **Our Origins**